Buche de

 pan, towel, and sheet to turn out cake.
 Remove jelly roll pan; peel

 off wax paper.
-Slide towel and cake onto counter; cake is wrong side
+Slide towel and cake onto counter; cake is wrong

 up.
-Cut off any crisp edges, fold one end of towel over short end of
+Cut off any crisp edges, fold one end of towel over short end

 cake, and roll cake in towel.
 Place rolled cake seam side down on